codeccoop/colmado/README.md

 const Store = createStore(storeModules);
 ```

 Now you have your **warehouse** where you can store your data, but nobody is dispatching orders.

+### Reducers

 The store isolate your state from the rest of your application into its warehouses and only allows you to place orders to the **dispatcher**.
 To be able to dispatch orders, you have to define your **reducer**.
 So, let's go.

 ```javascript
 const myModule = {